chmouel/gotest-ts.el/README.md

 This Emacs major mode provides a convenient way to run your Go tests using the `gotest` library with Treesitter support.
-It automatically detects test functions and subtests in your test files.
+It automatically detects test functions and subtests (using the conventional `name` key for subtest) in your test files.

 <https://github.com/user-attachments/assets/d61732b0-68a6-4947-b79f-d87adc3a412a>